wpilibsuite/frc-docs/source/docs/networking/networking-introduction/networking-basics.rst

 If a device does not have an IP address, then it cannot communicate on a network.
 This can become an issue if we have a device that is set to dynamically acquire its address from a DHCP server, but there is no DHCP server on the network.
 An example of this would be when you have a laptop directly connected to a roboRIO and both are set to dynamically acquire an IP address.
 Neither device is a DHCP server, and since they are the only two devices on the network, they will not be assigned IP addresses automatically.

-Link-local addresses give us a standard set of addresses that we can “fall-back” to if a device set to acquire dynamically is not able to acquire an address.
+Link-local addresses give us a standard set of addresses that we can "fall-back" to if a device set to acquire dynamically is not able to acquire an address.
 If this happens, the device will assign itself an IP address in the ``169.254.xx.yy`` address range; this is a link-local address.
 In our roboRIO and computer example above, both devices will realize they haven’t been assigned an IP address and assign themselves a link-local address.
 Once they are both assigned addresses in the ``169.254.xx.yy`` range, they will be in the same network and will be able to communicate, even though they were set to dynamic and a DHCP server did not assign addresses.

 IP Addressing for FRC
 ---------------------